KingCh1ll/Ch1llDocs/README.md

 ## Ch1ll Studios <small>API Docs</small>

-Welcome to Ch1ll Studios <small>API Docs</small>!
+Welcome to Ch1ll Studios <small>Docs</small>!
 Here, you may learn how to use our immersive API docs for your own applications!
 It's easy as pie.
 Mmmmmm, I love pie 😋!

 ## Let's Get This Done...
 Fast!

 See the [Quick start](quickstart.md) guide for more details.
+We use node.js, so before looking at our Quick start guild, please familiarize yourself with JavaScript first.

 ## Features